 The July music does not stop at the Rathausplatz.
 For example:

-- Jazz gives way to pop, rock, hip hop and more at Popfest Wien (2024 dates TBA) on and around Karlsplatz.
+- Jazz gives way to pop, rock, hip hop and more at Popfest Wien (July 24th to 27th) on and around Karlsplatz.
 This music festival has dozens of live performances on various stages and showcases regional and national talents…from established musicians to relative newcomers

 Go for food or drink